 - Master your breathing technique

 A recent study indicated that deep breathing has a positive impact on our bodies since it helps us deal with stress.
 This has prompted numerous companies to introduce frequent meditation sessions where employees can take a break from work, relax and focus on their breathing.
 It is estimated that more than $300 billion is lost each year as a result of employee healthcare bills and missed work.
 The importance of proper breathing cannot be underestimated.
-According to Chogyal Rinpoche, a revered meditation teacher, this act alone can help us manage bursting emotions and restore calmness even in stressful situations.
+According to Chogyal Rinpoche, a revered meditation teacher, this act alone can help us manage uncomfortable negative emotions and restore calmness even in stressful situations.

 Guided meditation for concentration